Prevention alert insights

 This outcome is determined when the transaction has already been refunded prior to the alert.

-This outcome occurs when the transaction has been voided before the alert.
+This occurs when the transaction was declined before the alert.

 This outcome occurs when an attempt to refund has failed due to a decline by the bank.